mthvedt/clearley/README.md

 (def foo `(:or bar baz \x (:seq ~(star-rule 'bitcoin) satoshi)))
 ```

-but note that tagged sequences don't work in match/defmatch, because that's how match names subrules.

-### Rules in detail

-__Now we're getting into fancy stuff.__ I truly believe that software should be open and usable as possible, and have a passionate hate for software that tries to slot you into a specific workflow using magic functions.
-So the whole intermediate representation of Clearley is exposed to the user.
-But you don't need to undersand this to use all the goodies in `clearley.match` and `clearley.lib`.

-All rules, in the end, are maps, but Clearley supports simpler data structures when maps aren't needed.
-There are four kinds in total.
+Tagged sequences cannot be used directly in `match` or `defmatch` macros, because they clash with existing syntax.
+You can refer to them indirectly by `def`ing one to a symbol.

+### Low-level rules

+Clearley exposes its own internal rules API.
+I bear a passionate hate for software libraries that try to hide everything behind magic functions,
+so Clearley exposes everything to the user.
+That's how you make modular, reusable, and extendable software: with fully exposed functional and consistent interfaces.

+Rules can be one of four things:

 * Maps, described below.
-The grammar builder turns all rules into maps, in the end.
+The grammar builder turns all rules into maps in the end.
 * Symbols.
 These point to other rules.
 * Token literals.
 These are anything that aren't maps, sequences, or symbols.
 * Tagged sequences.

-The most general, full kind of rule is represented as a map.
-This is what they look like:
+Maps are the most general kind.
+They have the following keys:

 key 	| required?	| description
 ---|---|---